opentargets-archive/roadmap/README.md

 Feature tracking repo for Open Targets releases

-This repo only contains issues.
-These issues are umbrellas for new features to be added to Open Targets.
+This repo only contains issues (worthy of being a zenhub "Epic").
+These issues/epics are umbrellas for new features to be added to Open Targets.
 A feature can take one to multiple releases to complete.

 ## Is My Thing a Feature (or Zenhub epic)?